ARTS-Laboratory/paper-mapping-seepage-flow-in-untreated-and-biopolymer-treated-soils-using-wireless-sensing-spikes/README.md

 # Paper_Mapping-Seepage-Flow-in-Untreated-and-Biopolymer-Treated-Soils-Using-Wireless-Sensing-Spikes
-This folder contains code, data, and plots for 1D kriging for different soil compositions for paper ICBBG 2024
+This folder contains code, data, and plots for 1D kriging for different soil compositions for the paper ICBBG 2025.

 * **data**: This folder has raw data named "Three Experiments used_To Mechanical_V2".
 Here are also three post-processed data for analysis:
   * `compact_sand_final.csv`